 See those vintage silver candle sticks?
 I bought the pair for just $5 during the recent town tag sale, which is such a score.

-I bought the orange tablecloth at Kohl’s years ago, and I uncovered the twig placemats in a box I haven’t seen in years because it was in my mother-in-law’s attic.
+I bought the orange tablecloth at Kohl’s years ago, and I uncovered the twig placemats in a box I haven’t seen in years because it was in my attic.

 I picked up 8 of these vintage transferware plates at the Women’s Club tag sale I blogged about.
 The brown color is perfect for Thanksgiving.